Meetings

 Every other week (normally alternating with our larger gatherings) we gather in smaller groups in homes.
 This face to face interaction is the driving force in our growing community and discipleship.
 Through intimate worship, study of God’s Word, the Bible, and serious prayer, we come to truly live life together.
 Not everyone speaks, and no one is put on the spot, but everyone present matters, and participates at the level of his or her own comfort.

-- House Churches – Life & Friendship – Presently we have two house churches meeting regularly.
-Life Church in Greenwood meets every other Thursday, and Friendship Church in Franklin meets every other Tuesday.
-Guests are welcome and members can join either, alternate or both!
-(Click the links for more details, maps, locations and contact info.)
+• House Churches – Life & Friendship – Presently we have two house churches meeting regularly.
+Each group alternates at a different home on Wednesdays.
+Life Church in Greenwood and Friendship Church in Franklin.
+Guests are welcome and members can join at either times.

 Pilgrimages